h15200/notes/system-design.md

 - `ftp` (file transfer protocol)
   - based on TCP and is faster than `http` as it is a "pure" tcp protocol with no additional headers

+## web server vs application server

+- a web server serves static data
+- an application server serves dynamic data, often from dbs.
+In modern architecture, static data is served from something like an s3 bucket with a CDN in front of it

 ### REST vs RPC

 - rpc describes the behavior, not the resource